Kurt

-Kurt is a male given name of Germanic or Turkish origin.
-Kurt or Curt originated as short forms of the Germanic Conrad, depending on geographical usage, with meanings including counselor or advisor.
+Kurt is a male given name in Germanic languages.
+Kurt originated as short forms of the Germanic Konrad/Conrad, depending on geographical usage, with meanings including counselor or advisor.
+Like Conrad, it can also be a surname and less uncommon variations in Germanic languages including Cord, Curd, Cordt, Curth, Kord, Kort, Kurth, and Kurtu.

-In Turkish, Kurt means "Wolf" and is a surname and given name in numerous Turkic countries.
+In Turkish, Kurt means "wolf" and is a surname and less commonly a given name in numerous Turkic countries.